Accretion disc winds in X-ray binaries: Discussion

 \subsubsection{The wind velocity}

 The observed velocity is one of the most relevant wind properties to discuss.
 It can be directly derived from observations, with little to no modelling involved.
 However, distinguishing the specific wind signatures from which velocities are derived is fundamental for a meaningful comparison.
 In Table~\ref{tab:master}, we have sorted both NS and BH systems by the maximum velocity reported for each source, regardless of whether it is derived from lines tracing low- or high-ionisation material.
-We also list the orbital period ($P_{\textsc{orb}}$), which serves as a proxy for accretion disc size.\footnote{Note, however, that this also depends on the compact object mass.
-A typical BH mass implies a disc 2--3 times larger than that of a NS at the same $P_{\textsc{orb}}$; see e.g.~\citet{Frank1992}.}
+Here, it is important to note that the maximum \textit{observed} velocity does not necessarily correspond to the maximum velocity of the wind, as higher-velocity components may remain undetected, for example if the relevant species becomes over-ionised or if the line opacity drops owing to decreasing densities.
+We also list the orbital period ($P_{\textsc{orb}}$), which serves as a proxy for accretion disc size\footnote{Note, however, that this also depends on the compact object mass.
+A typical BH mass implies a disc 2--3 times larger than that of a NS at the same $P_{\textsc{orb}}$; see e.g.~\citet{Frank1992}.}.

 In the NS sample (lower panel in Table~\ref{tab:master}), which is dominated by X-ray detections, there is a clear trend: atmospheres or very low-velocity winds are preferentially found at short orbital periods.
 This was already noted by \citet{DiazTrigo2016} and can be interpreted in the context of thermal winds.
 As discussed in Sec.~\ref{sec:theory}, these require a minimum disc size to launch an outflow ($\gtrsim$0.2$R_{\rm IC}$).
 Therefore, short-period systems -- particularly those hosting NSs -- might not reach the necessary outer disc radius.
 In these cases, the gas can still be lifted by the same mechanism but remains gravitationally bound to the system, forming a disc atmosphere.